fortran-lang/fortran-lang.org/learn/building_programs/project_make.md

             ├── csv_test.f90
             └── csv_write_test.f90

-We find seven differently named Fortran source files, the four in ``src`` should be compiled and added to a static library while the three in ``src/tests`` contain individual programs depending on this static library.
+We find seven different Fortran source files; the four in ``src`` should be compiled and added to a static library while the three in ``src/tests`` contain individual programs that depend on this static library.

 Start by creating a simple ``Makefile``: